Home » Water Quality » Contaminants » Coliform Bacteria in Well Water Treatment: Cost & How to Treat

 1. Shock Chlorination

-Shock chlorination is the most widely used method to cleanse private wells of bacterial contamination.
-It’s also utilized to disinfect new wells before they are in service.
+This is the most common way to clean private wells of bacterial contamination.
+It’s also used to disinfect new wells before they start being used.

-The process entails pouring chlorine bleach into the well, circulating the treated water through the whole piping system, and flushing it out after 12-24 hours.
-How much bleach you need to clean the entire system depends on the size of the well.
-If you want to learn more about the specific aspects of chlorination, you can head to this comprehensive guide by the University of Georgia.
+The process involves pouring chlorine bleach into the well, circulating the treated water through the entire piping system, and then flushing it out after 12-24 hours.
+The amount of bleach you need depends on the size of your well.
+For detailed instructions, the University of Georgia offers a comprehensive guide on shock chlorination.

-Be wary, though, as this method only disinfects the well and the piping system.
-So, if the groundwater is contaminated by septic runoff, it won’t be effective, and you’ll be better off with one of the following treatment options.
+Keep in mind that this method only disinfects the well and the piping system.
+If your groundwater is contaminated by septic runoff, it won’t be effective, and you’ll need to consider other treatment options.

 2. Boiling

-Boiling is an effective way to kill coliform bacteria since heat damages the vital structures of protein-based lifeforms.
+Boiling your water is an effective way to kill coliform bacteria because heat destroys the vital structures of these bacteria.

-To effectively kill all the bacteria in the water, you need to boil it in the full-rolling mode for at least a minute.
-After boiling, allow it to cool in a refrigerator before use.
+To effectively kill all the bacteria, boil your water in a full-rolling mode for at least one minute.
+After boiling, let it cool in the fridge before using it.

 3. Distillation

-Moreover, distilling can eliminate contaminants like arsenic and fluoride since they can’t hold onto gas molecules.
-Once the contaminants are removed, the gas is cooled down and returned to the original container as pure water.
+Distillation also removes contaminants like arsenic and fluoride since they can’t vaporize.
+The purified steam is collected and returned to the original container as pure water.

-Since it’s a very effective method for treating water, it’s also employed by bottled water manufacturers to purify their products.
-There are also pretty good and affordable countertop distillers.
-Although their purifying capacity of 1.5 litres per hour might not be ideal for large households, they can provide clean water for small families.
+This method is used by bottled water manufacturers to purify their products.
+There are also affordable countertop distillers available.
+While their purifying capacity of 1.5 liters per hour might not be enough for large households, they can provide clean water for small families.

 4. Filtration

-Water treatment filters can be installed at the point-of-entry (POE) for your whole house or point-of-use (POU) for select faucets.
-They remove contaminants out of the incoming water by porous membranes or adsorption media.
+Water filters can be installed at the point-of-entry (POE) for your whole house or point-of-use (POU) for specific faucets.
+These filters remove contaminants using porous membranes or adsorption media.

-However, not all of them are equally effective against bacteria.
+However, not all filters are equally effective against bacteria.

-• Activated carbon filters: Although activated carbon can adsorb some chemical pollutants and heavy metals, these filters are mostly microfilters with a 0.1-micron pore size.
-The CDC claims that 0.1-micron is enough to eliminate E. coli, but it’s not enough against many other bacterial and viral pathogens.
+• Activated carbon filters: These filters can adsorb some chemical pollutants and heavy metals, but they mostly have a 0.1-micron pore size.
+While this is enough to eliminate E. coli according to the CDC, it’s not enough for many other bacterial and viral pathogens.

-• Ultrafiltration: The filters that utilize ultrafiltration generally have a pore size of 0.01-micron or even less.
-Therefore, they can easily remove coliform bacteria.
+• Ultrafiltration: These filters usually have a pore size of 0.01-micron or less, making them effective at removing coliform bacteria.

-• Nanofiltration: Pore sizes of nano-filters range from 0.008 to 0.01-micron, so they can deal with any bacterial pathogen.
-However, finding a household nano-filtration unit can be difficult.
+• Nanofiltration: These filters have pore sizes ranging from 0.008 to 0.01-micron, which can handle any bacterial pathogen.
+However, finding a household nano-filtration unit can be challenging.

-• Reverse osmosis (RO): In the reverse osmosis process, the water is pushed through a semipermeable membrane with a pore size of 0.0001-micron.
-This microscopic pore size makes RO units ideal for removing contaminants, including bacteria.
+• Reverse osmosis (RO): RO systems push water through a semipermeable membrane with a pore size of 0.0001-micron.
+This tiny pore size makes RO units ideal for removing all kinds of contaminants, including bacteria.

 5. Ultraviolet Sterilization

-Subjecting the water to ultraviolet light can effectively kill all the microorganisms.
-However, the water needs to be pure in the first place for the UV process to work.
+Using ultraviolet light (UV) can effectively kill all microorganisms in water.
+However, the water must be clear in the first place for the UV process to work.

-Ultraviolet rays need to contact every point in the water to cleanse it.
-If there are minerals, iron molecules, or even some turbidity in the water, it won’t be an efficient purification method.
+UV rays need to reach every part of the water to disinfect it.
+If there are minerals, iron, or turbidity, UV sterilization won’t be as effective.

-Therefore, it’s recommended to pre-filter the water before employing a UV sterilizer.
-Considering that all the filtration methods listed above are highly effective against coliform bacteria, we can say that a UV sterilizer isn’t very necessary.
+Therefore, it’s recommended to pre-filter the water before using a UV sterilizer.
+Given that all of the above-mentioned filtration methods are highly effective against coliform bacteria, a UV sterilizer might not be necessary.

-How Much Does It Cost to Treat Coliform in Well Water?
+How Much Does It Cost to Treat Coliform in Your Well Water?

-• Boiling: Boiling is cheap since it only requires a bit of gas or electricity, depending on your heating method.
+• Boiling: Boiling water is inexpensive; you just need a bit of gas or electricity, depending on how you heat your water.

-• UV sterilizer: A UV filter can cost anywhere between $100-$500.
-However, it doesn’t work well unless paired with a capable filter.
+• UV sterilizer: A UV filter costs between $100 and $500.
+However, it works best when used with a good filtration system.

 Frequently Asked Questions

-E. coli is a subgroup of coliform bacteria.
-Not all coliform bacteria are E. coli, but all E. coli bacteria are coliform.
+E. coli is a type of coliform bacteria.
+So, while not all coliform bacteria are E. coli, all E. coli bacteria are coliform.

-Water filters can remove coliform bacteria if they have a pore size of 0.1-micron.
-However, it’s best to opt for independently tested products with the relevant NSF certifications.
+Yes, water filters can remove coliform bacteria if they have a pore size of 0.1-micron or smaller.
+It’s best to choose filters that are independently tested and NSF-certified.

 We HATE spam.
 Your e-mail will never sold or shared!